talon-one/TalonOne.cs/docs/ManagementApi.md

             var userId = 56;  // int? |  (optional)
             var createdBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the change creation timestamp.
 You can use any timezone.
 Talon.One will convert to UTC internally. (optional) var createdAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the change creation timestamp.
 You can use any timezone.
 Talon.One will convert to UTC internally. (optional) var withTotalResultSize = true;  // bool? | When this flag is set, the result will include the total size of the result, across all pages.
 This might decrease performance on large data sets.
-With this flag set to true, hasMore will be be true whenever there is a next page. totalResultSize will always be zero.
-With this flag set to false, hasMore will always be set to false. totalResultSize will contain the total number of results for this query.  (optional) var includeOld = true;  // bool? | When this flag is set to false, the state without the change will not be returned.
+With this flag set to true, `hasMore` will be true whenever there is a next page. `totalResultSize` will always be zero.
+With this flag set to false, `hasMore` will always be set to false. `totalResultSize` will contain the total number of results for this query.  (optional) var includeOld = true;  // bool? | When this flag is set to false, the state without the change will not be returned.
 The default value is true. (optional)

             try
             {
-                // Get audit log for an account InlineResponse20028 result = apiInstance.GetChanges(pageSize, skip, sort, applicationId, entityPath, userId, createdBefore, createdAfter, withTotalResultSize, includeOld);
+                // Get audit log for an account InlineResponse20027 result = apiInstance.GetChanges(pageSize, skip, sort, applicationId, entityPath, userId, createdBefore, createdAfter, withTotalResultSize, includeOld);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)